18

 18 December 2023 17:10

-On December 12, 2023, the signature of the repo.mysql.com repository expired, which caused an issue with updating MySQL using apt update.
+On December 12, 2023, the signature of the repo.mysql.com repository expired, which caused a problem with updating MySQL using apt update.

 Symptoms

-1) When updating the package cache, apt update returns an error:
+1) When updating the apt update package cache, an error is displayed

 Error: 2 http://repo.mysql.com/apt/ubuntu jammy InRelease